 Gary’s sons, Nick, Kyle, and Travis, worked after Al’s retirement to help get the crops in at harvest and the hay in at baling.
 Even Alison, John’s wife, made her contribution by driving truck during harvest until the birth of their second child.

-Nick continues his instructional role as a teacher in Oregon and helps during the busy summer season.
-Kyle and Travis received their Bachelor of Science degrees in Agricultural Systems Management from the University of Idaho in May of 2013 and have returned to the farm and look forward to opportunities in the future to continue The Family’s fourth farming generation.
-Now, Halee Bohman, daughter of John Bohman, is a senior in high school and planning a double-major at the University of Idaho with an emphasis in Agribusiness and Political Science After college, she plans to pursue Natural Resource and Environmental Law; advocating for the industry at a high level.
-She hopes to eventually learn the ropes and help keep the farm successful for generations to come.
+Nick continues his instructional role as a teacher in Oregon and comes home to help during harvest.
+Kyle and Travis received their Bachelor's of Science degrees in Agricultural Systems Management from the University of Idaho in May of 2013 and have returned to the farm, looking forward to opportunities in the future to continue the family’s fourth farming generation.
+Halee Bohman, daughter of John Bohman, served as the 2022-23 Idaho FFA State President, and is now pursuing secondary education at the University of Idaho working towards a Bachelor's in Agribusiness and Academic Certificates in Commodity Risk Management & Precision Agriculture.
+Upon graduation, Halee is returning to the operation to continue the fourth-generation alongside Kyle and Travis.